Retrying Method Execution using Spring AOP

 }

-We will use this @Retry annotation to demarcate which methods needs to be retried.
+We will use this @Retry annotation to demarcate which methods need to be retried.

-Now let us implement the Aspect which applies to the method with @Retry annotation.
+Now let us implement the Aspect which applies to methods with the @Retry annotation.

 import java.lang.reflect.Method;